Contact:

 Accumulators are key components in mobile and stationary hydraulic systems that are used daily in the applications of Darda GmbH – from concrete demolition to rock excavation to building gutting.
 Whether concrete demolition shears, stone and concrete splitters, combination shears, multi cutters, steel shears or tank cutters: In all these tools and the associated hydraulic power packs, accumulators stabilize pressure, store energy for peak demands, damp pressure surges and support precise motion sequences.
+Properly tuned, they improve repeatability, extend component life and can enable smaller, more efficient power units.

-Definition: What is meant by accumulator
+Definition: What is meant by an accumulator?

 An accumulator is a pressure vessel that temporarily takes in hydraulic energy and releases it as needed.
 In practice, oil is pressed against a compressible medium – typically nitrogen.
 When pressure rises, energy is stored in the form of gas compression; when pressure falls, oil flows back and the stored energy is delivered to the hydraulic circuit.
 This allows load peaks to be covered, relieves pumps, smooths oscillations and enables short, dynamic tool movements to be executed efficiently.
+Functionally, the gas cushion behaves like a hydraulic spring; the charging and discharging follow a polytropic gas process that depends on heat exchange and cycle speed.

 Design, operating principle and types

 Accumulators consist of a pressure-resistant shell, a gas chamber (mostly nitrogen) and the oil chamber.
 Depending on the separating element between gas and oil, a distinction is made between diaphragm accumulators, bladder accumulators and piston accumulators.
 The gas chamber is charged with a defined precharge pressure.
 If the system pressure rises above this precharge, oil flows into the accumulator and compresses the gas.
 If the system pressure drops, the accumulator returns oil to the circuit.
+The usable oil volume results from the interplay of precharge pressure, minimum and maximum operating pressure and temperature.

 Diaphragm accumulators and bladder accumulators

 Diaphragm and bladder accumulators are compact by design, react very quickly and are ideally suited for pulsation and shock damping as well as short-cyclic load cases.
 In applications with concrete demolition shears, they dampen kickbacks that occur when separating reinforcing steel and stabilize the re-bite during precise breaking of concrete webs.
 With stone and concrete splitters, they buffer the abrupt pressure changes that occur as the splitting cylinders expand and contribute to uniform splitting results.
+Thanks to low moving mass, dynamics are high; installation is typically tolerant with respect to position, and maintenance focuses on membrane or bladder integrity and gas valve tightness.

 Piston accumulators

 Piston accumulators offer larger volumes and are suitable as energy buffers with longer discharge times, for example to supply actuators with high oil demand.
 In the hydraulic power packs of Darda GmbH, piston accumulators can reduce pump inrush peaks, bridge short load peaks of combination shears or steel shears, and support the supply of cylinders when line lengths are large, such as in tunnel construction.
+They tolerate higher volumes and temperatures, though dynamic response is lower due to piston friction; cleanliness of the oil and correct guidance of the piston are essential to minimize stick-slip effects.

 Role in conjunction with tools and power packs